resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Project -> Compute -> Images Tab

 Ok.
-Back to the "Follow my leader game" If you could all join me on the Images subtab of the project tab.
+Back to the "Follow my leader game"

+**Activity:** If you could all join me on the Images sub-tab of the Project tab.

 **Q:** Is everyone on the same tab as me?